-We acknowledged the compliment of a charming serenade from the band.
+We acknowledged the compliment or a charming serenade from the bond.
 It is a little curious to note the various comments that greeted this band.
 Some were disparaging and others quite the opposite.

 One lady was heard to observe that if our city band would only practice it would soon play equally as well as this.
 Another thought it was a shame to bring a band all the way from St. Louis that could make no better music than this.
 This is still the opinion of the correspondent of the St. Louis Times.

 The band brought with it its own band wagon, which was a gorgeous affair of the antique pattern.

-The Centennial Band was supported by the "CHARIOT OF GAMBRINUS,"
+The Centennial Band was supported by the

+"CHARIOT OF GAMBRINUS,"

-a huge beer vat in the midst of an arbor, at which Gambrious, in the person of William Vogdt, presided, surrounded by his votaries.
-This was recognized as the representative of Wagner's celebrated brewery, and it was exceedingly good.
+a huge beer vat In the midst of an arbor, at which Gambrinus, in the person of William Vogdt, presided, surrounded by his votaries.

+This was recognized as the representative of Wagner's celebrated brewery, and It was exceedingly good.

 Franz also had a wagon representing his excellent establishment.

-Next in the procession came the old city hand are engine, drawn by a yoke of oxen. upon which were mounted some frollesome boys, who had a great time getting "Buck and Bright" to get up and keep in line.
+Next in the procession came the old city hand fire engine, drawn by a yoke of oxen, upon which were mounted some frolicsome boys, who had a great time getting "Buck and Bright" to get up and keep in line.

+RESPECT FOB THE AGED,
-RESPECT FOR THE AGED.
-Following came a carriage of "Old People" Mr. Jehn Francis Willie, aged 85, George Berne, 76; Mrs. Barbara Berne, 84; Eva M.

-gregate of 410 years-averaging 82 each.
+Following came a carriage of "Old People".
+Mr. John Francis Willie, aged 85, George Berne, 76; Mrs. Barbara Berne, 84; Eva M. Kock, 7; Mrs. Margaret Mayer, 80; an aggregate of 410 years averaging 82 each.

-Then came Heim's advertising car, with a well-dressed chap upon whose banner was in-sribed, "I buy my clothing at Heim's," while near him sat a shabby fellow, whose bunner said, "I don't."
+Then came Helm's advertising car, with a well-dressed chap upon whose banner was inscribed, "i buy my clothing at Helm's." while near him sat a shabby fellow, whose banner said, "I don't."

-A ludicrous outfit, "Philadelphia or bust," s band of the essence of burnt cork, who were flashily fixed out, and seemed intent on seeing in letters of gold slong either side.
-Within the canopy were some specimen goods with the low price at which he is selling marked on
+A ludicrous outfit, "Philadelphia or bust." a band of the essence of burnt cork, who were flashily fixed out, and seemed intent on wring the sights.

-Schultz's advertising car occupied the next place in the procession.
+Scultz's advertising car occupied the next place in the procession.
 The car was gaily decorated with the national colors, with